 Our comprehensive training programs with Functional Living Skills (FLS) as the core, seek to enable and empower our trainees towards a life of hope and dignity in our community.
 Our main aims for them, as far as each individual is able to achieve, are gainful employment, social inclusion and adult living.
 We also provide support services for their families and our working disabled adults.
 We continue to seek through various ways; to increase the awareness, knowledge, and acceptance of the community at large towards persons with IDD, in order to expand opportunities for them to be able to live meaningfully and work within it as a contributing member.

-It was established in 1981 as the first special school in the state of Sabah for children whose special requirements could not be met in mainstream schools.
-It was a project initiated by a group of volunteers in collaboration with the Sabah Mental Health Association and established by a Board of Management.
+Seri Mengasih Centre was established in January 1981 as the first special school in the state of Sabah, Malaysia for children whose special requirements could not be met in mainstream schools at that time.
+It was a project initiated by a group of volunteers in collaboration with the Sabah Mental Health Association and Rotary Club and established by a Board of Management.